COVID-19 Latest News (Updated June 9, 2020)

 Both applicants must appear together at the Recorder of Deeds Office, located in the St. Charles County Administration Building at 201 N. Second St., Suite 338, St. Charles, MO 63301.

 - Both applicants must be 16 years of age or older.

-- Applicants must present a valid government-issued photo ID and Social Security card.
+- Applicants must present a valid government-issued photo ID and know Social Security number.

 - Foreign applicants must present their valid government-issued photo ID along with a certified English translation of all non-English documentation used.
 If a translator is needed, an appointment with our office must be made in advance.